OVOD-Agent: A Markov-Bandit Framework for Proactive Visual Reasoning and Self-Evolving Detection: Experiments

 \subsubsection{Contribution of Visual-CoT Actions and Priors}

-We progressively expand the agent's action space from a single textual reasoning operation (a$_1$) to the full Visual-CoT action set (a$_1$–a$_7$), which incorporates attribute- and geometry-aware cues such as color, texture, material, lighting, and spatial priors.
-All experiments are conducted on the LVIS minival split using GroundingDINO as the base detector.
+We progressively expand the agent's action space from textual reasoning (a$_1$) to the full Visual-CoT set (a$_1$–a$_7$), incorporating attribute- and geometry-aware cues like color, texture, material, lighting, and spatial priors.
+All experiments use the LVIS minival split with GroundingDINO as the base detector.

 As shown in Table~\ref{tab5}, attribute-level Visual-CoT actions lead to consistent performance gains.
 Introducing only the dictionary-based textual action (+a$_1$) yields a moderate improvement, raising AP$_r$ from 35.4 to 36.5.
-When the full action space (+a$_1$–a$_7$) is enabled, rare-category performance further increases to \textbf{38.1} AP$_r$, accompanied by similar gains in AP$_c$, AP$_f$, and overall AP.
+When the full action space (+a$_1$–a$_7$) is enabled, rare-category performance further increases to \textbf{37.7} AP$_r$, accompanied by similar gains in AP$_c$, AP$_f$, and overall AP.
 These results demonstrate that structured Visual-CoT actions provide richer semantic refinements and more discriminative attribute cues, thereby enhancing open-vocabulary generalization.